hackforla/peopledepot/docs/contributing.md

        git remote add fang https://github.com/fyliu/peopledepot.git
        ```

-   1. Fetch data from the remote
+   1. Fetch data from all the remotes, including from `fang`

        ```bash
-       git fetch fang
+       git fetch --all
        ```

    1. Checkout the recurring_event-model branch to see the current progress.
 The main repo should be updated with the latest code soon.